-1072.5 Basal Area Stocking Sampling Procedure 1072.5 Basal Area Stocking Sampling Procedure
+1072.5 Basal Area Stocking Sampling Procedure

 The silvicultural rules of each forest district and the Act contain basal stocking standards to be met following the completion of a timber operation.
 The following procedure shall be used to determine if these stocking standards have been met: One or more basal area factors suitable for determining stocking shall be used.
-The same basal area factor shall be used on an of the plots on a sampling area.
+The same basal area factor shall be used on all of the plots on a sampling area.
 A countable tree for basal area is described in PRC 4528.
 If each plot has a minimum basal area equal to or greater than that specified in 1071 (a), or as required by the rules if different, then the plot shall be counted as stocked.

-1072.6 Point Count Stocking Sampling Procedure 1072.6 Point Count Stocking Sampling Procedure
+1072.6 Point Count Stocking Sampling Procedure